 The east side relief depicts the Pharaoh Hadrian carrying an offering (missing) in his right hand to a seated falcon-headed god.
-The god is crowned with a sun-disk headdress and holds the sceptre in his right hand and the ankh in his left side.
+The god is crowned with a sun-disk headdress and holds the sceptre in his right hand and the ankh on his left side.
 He is Ra-Horakhty.
-Horus was a god of the sky, and Ra was the god of the sun.
+Horus was the god of the sky, and Ra was the god of the sun.
 Thus, Ra-Horakhty was thought of as the god of the rising sun.

 In the text below the relief, Antinous, blissfully happy in his apotheosis, requests the demiurge Ra-Hor-Akhty to reward Hadrian for what he has done for him by giving the Emperor and his wife Sabina a long and prosperous reign.
 Hadrian is referred to as “the ruler of every country” and a “lord of both lands ruling over both upper and lower Egypt”.
 Hadrian’s wife gets a mention too, and is referred to as the Queen of both countries.